tributech-solutions/tributech-oem-module-api/README.md

 * The return value is '1' if success or '0' if the timestamp is wrong.

 ## get time
-To send the get status command to the Tributech OEM you have to build the getStatus command.
+To send the get_time command to the Tributech OEM you have to build the getTime command.
 ```C
 int build_get_time(char * result, char * transaction_nr)
 ```